Jingye Group: History

 In 1985, former teacher Li Ganpo founded a privately owned canning factory and a brewery in Pingshan, not far from Beijing.
 Three years later, he founded the Jingye chemical factory.
 The word "jingye" means "dedication".

 In 2002, the group also entered steel production and developed activities in other sectors such as transport and tourism.
 The production of steel and processed steel products grew to become the group's core business.
 The company also built roads, houses and schools, and provided health care and higher education for its employees and the community.
 From 2008, Li also served on the 11th National People's Congress.

-During the credit crunch, Jingye invested heavily in sales offices across China and the construction of a rolling mill capable of producing 1.6 million tonnes of bars annually.

-In 2014, Jingye acquired Ulanhot Steel in northern Inner Mongolia from Fangda Steel.
-This took the group to an annual production capacity of 2 million tonnes.
-That year, the group also acquired British Steel in the United Kingdom.
-These were the long steel activities that had been divested by Tata Steel Europe in 2016.
-They included a steelworks in Scunthorpe and rolling mills in Teesside and Skinningrove.
-Later in 2020, Yunnan Yongchang Steel and Guangdong Taidu Steel were acquired in southern China.
+In 2020, Jingye acquired British Steel out of insolvency, preserving around 3,200 jobs at the Scunthorpe steelworks and other UK operations.
+Following the takeover, Jingye said it invested more than £1.2 billion to maintain British Steel's operations amid difficult market conditions, tariffs, and rising environmental costs.
+By 2025, the company stated that British Steel was losing around £700,000 per day as negotiations with the UK government over support for new electric arc furnaces failed.

 In 2025, the British government took control of a steel mill owned by Jingye citing national security reasons.
+The Economist questioned the strength of the national security rationale, noting that much of the steel used by Britain's defence industry was already imported including "steel for submarine hulls and thin-plate shipbuilding" and that British steelworks themselves relied heavily on imported raw materials.

+On 16 July 2026, the UK government brought British Steel into public ownership under the Steel Industry (Nationalisation) Act 2026 to prevent the closure of the Scunthorpe Steelworks.
+In response, China's Ministry of Commerce expressed strong dissatisfaction with the nationalisation, describing the takeover as a "severe blow" to the confidence of Chinese firms investing in the UK.
+An independent assessor is to decide whether Jingye should be compensated.